 If your furnace is having any complications or not running at full capacity, you can suffer the consequences.
 Let your furnace go without heating repairs for too long, and you can drive up your heating costs dramatically, experience temporary breakdowns, or even lose the entire system.

 Stay ahead of the top signs that your furnace needs repairs.
-Here are the signs that the experts at Gainesville Mechanical, a heating repair company in Gainesville, GA, wants you to know.
+Here are the signs that the experts at Gainesville Mechanical, a heating repair company in North Georgia, wants you to know.

 It’s Been a Year or More Since Its Last Service

 If you can’t remember the last time your furnace was inspected, or if it’s been more than a year since its last tune-up, then it’s time for another one.
 Hire a trained heating repair contractor to inspect your furnace with an annual maintenance tune-up.
 A good heating repair company will visit your home, take a look at the furnace, ask you about how it’s operating, test the thermostat, and check for problems like rust that can spell trouble in the future.
 A well-maintained furnace will last far longer than one that goes without checkups, so stay ahead of your furnace’s annual inspection needs.

 A furnace can actually leak water.
 While you’d ordinarily expect an air conditioner to have this type of issue, a furnace may leak if its condensate line is clogged.
 Check your furnace for water pooling around or under it.
 Then, contact a heating repair company for a professional inspection and repairs.
 A mix of furnace and plumbing expertise is required to fix this problem.
 In the meantime, don’t touch the furnace.
 You may be electrocuted if you do so.

 It Leaks Gas